MattSzm/SocialMediaAppBackend/README.md

   which contain tweets of users they follow.
   Every request that needs permission has to contain token.
   Users can log in with both emails and usernames.
-  Client side should prevent from using '@' in the usernames.
+  App prevents from using '@' and white spaces in the usernames.

   ## Hashtag system
   Instead of searching through all posts to find the right ones with given #hashtag,